 The end of the financial year for municipalities (30 June) is fast approaching.
-Here is a list of promises, which are due by then:
+These promises are due by then:

 Mzwandile Masina (Ekurhuleni)